 Chicken soup with vegetables is considered by many as the ultimate comfort food.
-And it should be since, throughout history, chicken soup has been the “go to” for many health issues.
-During the fall and winter months this recipe for robust & healthy chicken soup is an absolute fav in our home — literally it’s a bowl of nutrients that is also very filling and warming, delicious and easy to make.
+And it should be since, throughout history, chicken soup has been the “go-to” for many health issues.
+During the fall and winter months, this recipe for robust & healthy chicken soup is an absolute fav in our home — literally, it’s a bowl of nutrients that is also very filling, warming, delicious, and easy to make.
 I highly recommend this particular time-tested chicken soup recipe when you or family members suffer from a cold, a sore throat, a cough, the flu, or a sinus infection.
 And it’s absolutely wonderful and warming, as a stand-alone, on those cold-to-the-bone winter evenings.
 Additional sides that go well with this healthy chicken soup include a colorful, raw, organic salad and/or homemade organic cornbread.

 DID YOU KNOW?